magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 The current mailbox protocol uses named "phases" to distinguish messages (rather than behaving like a regular ordered channel of arbitrary frames or bytes), and all-number phase names are reserved for application data.
-Therefore the dilation control messages use phases named `DILATE-0`, `DILATE-`, etc.
+Therefore the dilation control messages use phases named `DILATE-0`, `DILATE-1`, etc.
 Like for the "regular" named phases, each side maintains its own counter, so one side might be up to e.g. `DILATE-5` while the other has only gotten as far as `DILATE-2`.
 Remember that all phases beyond the initial `pake` phase are encrypted by the shared session key.